itemsProcFunc is not taken into account while generating labels for select items in the list module

 Let me know then I'll prepare a patch.

-Updated by Riccardo De Contardi almost 2 years ago
+Updated by Riccardo De Contardi over 4 years ago

 I tried the following test with TYPO3 9.5.8 and the latest version of gridelements